crateio/distutils2/docs/source/distutils/builtdist.rst

 have to create a separate installer for every Python version you want to support.

+..
+TODO Add :term: markup to bytecode when merging into the stdlib

-The installer will try to compile pure modules into :term:`bytecode` after installation on the target system in normal and optimizing mode.
+The installer will try to compile pure modules into bytecode after installation on the target system in normal and optimizing mode.
 If you don't want this to happen for some reason, you can run the :command:`bdist_wininst` command with the :option:`--no-target-compile` and/or the :option:`--no-target-optimize`